medamineharbaoui/Form-Generator-with-React-JS/README.md

 # Form Generator with React JS

-This project is a technical test completed as part of an application for a Front-end Developer position specializing in React JS.
-The goal was to develop an interactive and user-friendly form generator that allows users to create custom forms with a variety of field types.
+This project is demonstrates an interactive and user-friendly form generator that allows users to create custom forms with a variety of field types.

 # Features